Author

 "<yoastmark

 You are welcomed on the Adrienne France barge cruise with a champagne reception, of course!
 The Adrienne has 6 luxurious cabins with the choice of one King or two twin beds.
 Each cabin has its own private bath with a shower, much bigger than most ocean cruise suites.
 This means there will likely be 12 people on board.
 The Adrienne has an English-speaking crew of 6 well-trained members, who will dote on your every need.
-Each guest completes a profile prior to the trip so the staff knows in advance your food allergies and food and drink preferences.
-I happen to love vodka as well as wine so they made sure to have my favorite brand on hand in the fully-stocked bar on board.
+Each guest completes a profile prior to the trip so the staff knows in advance their food allergies and food and drink preferences.
+I happen to love vodka as well as wine, so they made sure to have my favorite brand on hand in the fully-stocked bar on board.

 Chef Cyril always presented wonderful creations.